jpbrnz/oc-tasker-plugin/README.md

 ##Install
 Extract this archive to `/plugins/jbdev/tasker` and click on **Projects** in the back-end area.

-To insure correct setup you might want to run one or mre of the following:
+To insure correct setup you might want to run one or more of the following:

-    php artisan plugin:install Jbdev.Tasker

-    or

     php artisan plugin:refresh Jbdev.Tasker

     or